threefoldtech/threefold_hub/docs/deployment/testnet/README.md

 The `cors_allowed_origins` property in the tenderming [config](./config/config.toml) file is changed to `["*"]` to allow connecting from any website.
 The listening address is changed for reverse-proxying puropses.
 Everything else is the default.

 ### App configuration
-The min gas price is set in the [app](./config/app.toml) config flie as the approximate value of .025uatom in USDs.
-A couple of zeroes are removed because of precision issues in the frontend.
-This is done instead of a proper fix because the decimals of TFT is 7 so it won't be a problem.
+The min gas price is set in the [app](./config/app.toml) config flie as the approximate value of .025uatom in TFTs.
 - The `minimum-gas-prices` is specified as `80TFT`.
 - The REST endpoint and swagger is enabled
 - The listening address is changed for reverse-proxying puropses